April 2, 2026

 A woman listening attentively as a man explains the wrongful termination statute of limitations across a table in a bright office setting, with a notepad and coffee mug nearby

-How Frontier Law Center Can Help
+How Frontier Law Center Can Help You Protect Your Rights

-When you reach out, we identify the legal theories that apply to your termination, map every deadline that governs your situation, and give you an honest read on where things stand.
+When you reach out, we identify which legal theories apply to your termination, map every deadline that governs your situation, and give you an honest read on where things stand.
 If your claim has merit and your window is still open, we tell you plainly.
-If the facts point another direction, we tell you that too.
+If the facts point a different direction, we tell you that too.
+We also take cases on a contingency fee basis, which means no upfront cost and no fee unless we recover for you.

-If your claim involves FEHA, yes.
-Terminations tied to protected characteristics like race, gender, disability, age, or pregnancy require a discrimination complaint with the CRD first.
-You must exhaust your administrative remedies before filing in civil court.
-Once the CRD issues a right-to-sue letter, you have one year to file your lawsuit.
-Tameny claims and other non-FEHA wrongful termination cases go directly to court without that step.
+If your claim falls under FEHA, yes.
+Terminations tied to a protected characteristic like race, gender, disability, age, or pregnancy require a CRD complaint before you can file in civil court.
+This step is called exhausting your administrative remedies.
+Once the CRD issues a right-to-sue letter, you have one year to file your civil lawsuit.
+Tameny claims and Labor Code retaliation claims generally do not require this step and can proceed directly to court.

 Frontier Law Center employment attorneys who handle WARN Act cases in California